DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 In the alternative path, no new material sample is created.
 Instead, an "unspecified part" of the material sample constitutes the transaction unit.
-This is not the preferred way of handling the loan since it may be impossible to trace what part of the material was actually sent on loan.
+This is not the preferred way of handling the loan since it may be impossible to trace which part of the material was actually sent on loan.

 Resolving conflicting collecting dates